How to Use Ahrefs Mobile: A Step-by-Step Guide

 Focus on mobile-specific queries, such as questions or “near me” searches, that indicate a user is on the go.
 By creating content that specifically targets these gaps, you can attract highly relevant mobile traffic that your competitors are currently capturing.
 This targeted approach to mobile keyword research ensures your content creation efforts are focused and effective.

-Perform a Mobile Backlink Analysis
+How to Perform a Mobile Backlink Analysis

 A strong backlink profile is just as important for mobile SEO as it is for desktop.
 Use Ahrefs’ Site Explorer to analyze your competitors’ backlink profiles.
 Look at the backlinks pointing to your competitors’ mobile pages to understand their link-building strategies and identify potential link opportunities for your own site.
 Filter their referring domains to see if they are getting links from mobile-first websites, directories, or publications.